Softeng-2-Team-P03/SolidarityPurchasingGroup/Retrospective/Retrospective  - Sprint 2.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+  - underestimation of time needed to implement some feateures (coding).
+  - underestimation of time needed to implement tests.
+  - unexpected issues with setup of frameworks and tools.
+  - misunderstanding the meaning of some tasks.

 - What lessons did you learn (both positive and negative) in this sprint?
+  - we have overestimated our productivity level.
+  - setup of new technologies and tools are very difficult to estimate since we do not know enough about them.

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  - we increased our overall coverage from 4% to 35%, it's still not enough but we will improve it furthermore.

 - Which ones you were not able to achieve?
 Why?
+  - we were not able to meet our objective to have (at least) 4 scrum meetings for this sprint because we all started to work late.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-> Propose one or two
+  - start to work sooner and have at least 4 scrum meetings, we intend to achieve this objective creating the scrum meeting tasks with their respective dates already during the sprint planning.
+  - improve coverage level.
+We intend to do so by learning how to mock functions to provide more in-depth unit tests and by setting up the tool we are using for end to end tests in a way that its coverage reports are accounted by sonarcloud.
+  - be more prepared for the demo by preparing a nicer and more complete presentation.

 - One thing you are proud of as a Team!!
+  - we are proud of our team cohesion during critical moments.